Why consider a Labiaplasty? | Labiaplasty surgery consultation | Labiaplasty surgery | Recovery period | Book Consultation

-Labiaplasty is a surgical procedure that removes excess skin of the ‘labia minora’ (the inner labia tissue) to create a more aesthetic appearance and address medical issues.
+Labiaplasty is a surgical procedure that removes excess skin of the ‘labia minora’ (the inner labia tissue) to address aesthetic concerns and/or address medical issues.
 Some people may also refer to this procedure as labia reduction surgery.

-Some women may have excess skin because they have inadequate skin of the ‘labia majora’ (the outer labia tissue), or as a result of child birth.
-A labiaplasty can assist in addressing unsightliness, irritation of the skin, infections, and other related hygiene problems.
+A labiaplasty can assist in addressing irritation of the skin, infections, and other related hygiene problems.

 There are many reasons why women may decide to have a labiaplasty, including:

-During this hour-long consultation, the surgeon will assess the extent of your excess skin and how this might impact the final result of the surgery.
+During this detailed consultation, the surgeon will assess the morphology and extent of your excess skin and how this might impact the final result of the surgery.

 At your initial consultation, your surgeon will ask for a full medical history and discuss with you the process of the surgery, post-operative care, and any risks and complications associated with labiaplasty.